National Night Out

 - Woods Park work parties continue every 4th Saturday of the month.
 It’s always a chance to get out into one of the fine parks in our neighborhood.

-- Elections are in May.
-We are looking for two new board members.
+Elections are in May.
+We would welcome new board members.
 Want to help out with the workings of our neighborhood?
 Contact John Prouty at this e-mail address: firstname.lastname@example.org

 - Association Bylaws